favorize-app/multi-auth/docs/OAUTH_QUICK_START.md

     fun initializeAuth() {
         // Initialize the library
         MultiAuth.initialize()

-        // Now you can use OAuth authentication val oauthManager = MultiAuth.getOAuthManager()
+        // Now you can use authentication

-        // Check if providers are configured
+        val oauthManager = MultiAuth.getOAuthManager()
         if (MultiAuth.isProviderEnabled(OAuthProvider.GOOGLE)) {
             println("Google OAuth is configured!")
         }